-A program offered by the Technical college system, readySC[TM] provides business solutions to companies relocating to Link Upstate .
+A program offered by the technical college system, readySC[TM] provides business solutions to companies relocating to Link Upstate.
 A project manager is assigned to work with the company to identify needed solutions.
-Solutions may include assisting with recruitment, training the potential workforce to meet their needs, locating instructors to provide relevant training, and arranging for training to be conducted in offsite facilities.
-Employers that readySC[TM] has served in recent years include Michelin, First Quality, Borg Warner, Prodigy Cabinetry, Lockheed Martin, and ZF Transmissions.
+Solutions may include assisting with coordinated recruitment, training the potential workforce to meet their needs, locating instructors to provide relevant training, and arranging for training to be conducted in offsite facilities.
+The SCWorks Business Services teams often partner with readySC[TM] on recruitment.
+Employers that readySC[TM] has served in recent years include Michelin, First Quality, Borg Warner, Prodigy Cabinetry, Lockheed Martin, Oshkosh Defense, and ZF Transmissions.